Goropocha/UnityRaycastDetector/README.md

 1. Attach this script component to Button component instead of Image component.<br>
 Now, You can create completely cpu-friendly invisible Button :)

+If you want how it workds, please see sample project.
+(It created Unity version 2017.4.3f1)

 ## Author
 [Goropocha](https://github.com/Goropocha)